A short time ago, in a galaxy that’s…well, okay, our galaxy…Tina Fey showed us all how Star Wars can be useful in everyday life:

 However, as you read, make sure you’re thinking about the construction of the sentences!
 It’s great to get wrapped up in the articles themselves (and very useful when prepping for ACT Reading), but it’s not as useful for ACT English.

 This is Ori.
-She is awesome.
-Follow her advice!
+He is awesome.
+Follow his advice!

 To study while actually studying (you know what I mean!), check out Magoosh’s free ACT study guide!